Skip to main content

 For first-time use, use our migration tool to create new workspaces and import your existing Terraform projects into the Harness Platform.

 A pipeline structures workflows to manage tasks like planning infrastructure changes, enforcing policies, and approvals.
-Learn more about Harness Pipelines.
+Go to Harness Pipelines to review pipeline concepts.
 You can also add pipelines through the Harness Platform or use a code-first approach with YAML.

 Harness AI pipeline generation

 The Provision operation adds three Terraform plugin steps: init, plan, and apply.
-Go to Tofu/Terraform Plugins for more information about supported OpenTofu/Terraform commands.
+Go to Tofu/Terraform Plugins to review supported OpenTofu/Terraform commands.

 Configure Terragrunt folder path override